-La Grande Illusion was directed by Jean Renoir, son of the great painter August Renoir, and released in 1937.
+La Grande Illusion was directed by Jean Renoir, son of the great painter Auguste Renoir, and released in 1937.
 It stars Jean Gabin, Pierre Fresnay, Erich Von Stroheim and Dita Parlo in a short, but significant role.
 This film has the particularity to be the first non-American film to be nominated for Best Picture at the Oscars.
-Best Picture, not Best Foreign Film as this category didn’t exist back in 1937.
+Best Picture, not Best Foreign Film as this category actually didn’t exist back in 1937.

-Jean Renoir’s film takes place during the first World War.
-The film starts when the plane of Lieutenant Maréchal (Gabin) and Capitaine de Boëldieu is crashed by the commandant Von Rauffenstein (Stroheim).
-By coincidence, the commandant happens to know Boëldieu’s family and invites the two men to share a dinner.
-They later are transferred in a German prisoner camp.
+Jean Renoir’s film takes place during the First World War.
+The film starts when Lieutenant Maréchal (Gabin) and Capitaine de Boëldieu’s plane is crashed by Commandant Von Rauffenstein (Stroheim).
+By coincidence, the commandant happens to know Boëldieu’s family and invites both men to share a dinner.
+They later are transferred to a German POW camp.
 There, they meet a gang of nice French soldiers, including Lieutenant Rosenthal (Marcel Dalio) and Cartier (Julien Carett), an actor.
-They have a project: escape from the jail.
-At night, they dig a big tunnel, risking their life, until the day they learn they’ll be transferred to another jail… Here, Boëldieu and Maréchal discover that Von Rauffenstein is in charge of the prison… Even if they have a privileged relationship with him, their idea to escape still occupy their minds.
+They have a project: to escape from the jail.
+At night, they dig a big tunnel, often risking their lives.
+One day (before they had time to escape) they are transferred to another camp… Here, Boëldieu and Maréchal discover that Von Rauffenstein is in charge of the prison… Even if they have a privileged relationship with him, their idea to escape still occupy their minds.